 - Dealing with conflicts between staff

 Use the probationary period wisely when you take on a new member of staff.
 Make time for regular performance reviews and offer constructive feedback.
 Mentoring, monitoring and supporting your staff from day one will make them feel valued and appreciated as part of the team and pay dividends in the long-term.

 Take the opportunity to explain that you will continue to meet with them regularly when they are confirmed in post to review their progress and support their continuing professional development.

 Find out how to attract, find and keep the right people for your salon or barbershop.
-Our Guide to Recruitment is available to NHF/NBF Members only.
+Our guide to recruiting and employing staff is available to NHF/NBF Members only.

 Not yet a Member?
 Join for less than 75p a day.

 You can decide how often you should meet with your employees to discuss their performance and plans for the future.
 But make sure you meet regularly and agree the dates well in advance.
 Ask them to think about what they would like to discuss at the meeting, for example, any training needs they have or goals they would like to achieve.